-Having taken the Heritage Officer's comments into consideration, and weighing the proposed development up against the existing development and permissible setbacks, it is considered that the proposed development (including the height and FSR variations) will not have a greater impact upon the heritage items than the existing, recently constructed development of a strictly numerically complying height.
+Having taken the Heritage Officer's comments into consideration, and weighing the proposed development against the existing development and permissible setbacks, it is considered that the proposed development (including the height and FSR variations) will not have a greater impact upon the heritage items than a development of strictly numerically complying height buildings.

-As such, a condition has been included requiring the colour of the materials and finishes to be agreed with Council in writing prior to the issuing of a Construction Certificate to ensure that the development provides a suitable backdrop to the surrounding heritage items.
+A condition has been included requiring the colour of the materials and finishes to be agreed with Council in writing prior to the issue of a Construction Certificate to ensure that the development provides a suitable backdrop to the surrounding heritage items.